Punch Bowl Cake Recipe includes an old fashioned Pineapple Cake frosted with thawed frozen whipped cream and flaked coconut.

-These no bake cakes are perfect for holidays and special occasions.
-They free your oven for those occasions when you want to bake other specialties.
+These cakes are perfect for holidays and special occasions.
+They free your oven to bake other goodies.

-Both are delicious cakes that can be assembled in a 13" x 9 1/2" oblong glass dish or baking pan instead of a glass bowl.
-Ingredients can also be layered in a Trifle bowl.
+Both delicious cakes can be layered in a glass Trifle Bowl or assembled in a 13" x 9 1/2" oblong glass baking dish.

 Place dry Jello in a mixing bowl.
 Pour in boiling water.
 Stir about 3 minutes, until gelatin is completely dissolved.
 Let cool, then place in refrigerator until mixture just starts to thicken.

 prepare punch bowl or 4 quart mixing bowl** by lining inside with

 parchment paper.
 Smooth out the wrinkles as much as possible.